Mitte Cultural District in Brownsville in Cameron County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Women.

 Location.
 25° 54.508′ N, 97° 30.033′ W. Marker is in Brownsville, Texas, in Cameron County.
 It is in the Mitte Cultural District.
-Marker can be reached from the intersection of East 5th Street and East Madison Street.
+It can be reached from the intersection of East 5th Street and East Madison Street.
 The marker is located in the southeastern section of the Brownsville City Cemetery.
 Touch for map.
 Marker is in this post office area: Brownsville TX 78520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Samuel W. Brooks (a few steps from this marker); Emilio Forto (a few steps from this marker); Jose San Roman (within shouting distance of this marker); Brownsville City Cemetery (within shouting distance of this marker); Old City Cemetery (within shouting distance of this marker); Israel Bonaparte Bigelow (within shouting distance of this marker); Mary B. Sloss (within shouting distance of this marker); Rafael Morales (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Samuel W. Brooks (a few steps from this marker); Emilio Forto (a few steps from this marker); Jose San Roman (within shouting distance of this marker); Brownsville City Cemetery (within shouting distance of this marker); Old City Cemetery (within shouting distance of this marker); Israel Bonaparte Bigelow (within shouting distance of this marker); Mary B. Sloss (within shouting distance of this marker); Rafael Morales (within shouting distance of this marker).
 Touch for a list and map of all markers in Brownsville.

 Also see . . .
 The Legend of Daisy Starck.
 Port Isabel-South Padre Press